-Guidelines for the Commentary (1,000-1,500 words)
+Guidelines for the Commentary (1,000)

 The commentary is your evaluation of the case based on your reading and research.
 You should explain why your characters take their positions on the issue and why they argue the way they do.
 You can bring in facts or examples from real-life cases and refer to the experts who represent each side.
-And you can refer to important concepts taken from course lectures and readings.
 Cite your sources with footnotes or end notes and include a bibliography.